-Whether you are just starting the design process or a seasoned online instructor, consider adding an engaging introduction video to welcome your students.
+Whether you're just starting the design process or a seasoned online instructor, you can add an engaging introduction video to welcome your students.
 A short video is an easy way to make a connection with your students.

 89 million people in the United States are going to watch 1.2 billion online videos today.
 The number is expected to double to 1.5 billion in 2016.1

 Your introduction video can humanize the online experience for all students, but especially for the more hesitant and new users.
 You can help students realize that their instructor is a real person with enthusiasm for the subject matter.
-When you establish a social presence using videos, you are building rapport with students and fostering a sense of community.
+When you establish a social presence with videos, you build rapport with students and foster a sense of community.

 Instructor videos can replicate the face-to-face interactions in the traditional classroom.
-You can ignite excitement about your course while explaining how relevant the content is to them.
+You can ignite excitement about your course and explain how relevant the content is to them.
 You can give students a taste of your personality and dispel fears about the online learning environment.

 - Short and engaging.
 Remember, you want to motivate your students and not overload them with too much information.
 Don't discuss specifics or add dates.

 - Show your personality.
 Include a section with photos or clips of your life.
 What do you do in your free time?

 - Follow the rules.
 Include your expectations for behavior and participation.

 - Add notables.
 Include special instructions or requirements, such as virtual class meetings.